axios: Promise-based HTTP client for browsers and Node.js

 Promise-based HTTP client with unified browser and Node.js interface.

-Learn more about axios
+Learn more about Axios

 axios is an HTTP client library for JavaScript that abstracts XMLHttpRequest in browsers and the http/https modules in Node.js behind a common interface.
 It uses native JavaScript promises to handle asynchronous operations, allowing developers to chain requests and handle responses with .then() and .catch() methods.
 The library supports request and response interceptors, request cancellation, automatic JSON transformation, and timeout configuration.
 It is commonly used in single-page applications, Node.js servers, and other JavaScript environments requiring HTTP communication.